-The Council uses combination of indexation techniques, beacon valuations and discounted cash flow (DCF) models to measure the fair value of its Surplus Assets and Assets Held for Sale under IFRS13 depending on which technique it considers most appropriate.
-The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, occupancy levels, floor area repairs backlogs, beacon classifications and others.

-Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for these assets.
+Statement in the Other Comprehensive Income and Expenditure part of the statement.
+Fair Value The Council's internal valuers use The Council uses combination of indexation Estimations valuation techniques to determine the techniques, beacon valuations and discounted fair value of surplus assets and assets cash flow (DCF) models to measure the fair value held for sale. of its Surplus Assets and Assets Held for Sale under IFRS13 depending on which technique it This involves developing estimates and considers most appropriate.
+The significant assumptions consistent with how unobservable inputs used in the fair value market participants would price the measurement include management property.
+The valuers base their assumptions regarding rent growth, occupancy assumptions on observable data as far as levels, floor area repairs backlogs, beacon possible, but this is not always available. classifications and others.
+In that case, the valuers use the best Significant changes in any of the unobservable information available. inputs would result in a significantly lower or higher fair value measurement for these assets.